ChekoMkocheko/roboticrover/README.md

 |  	|  	| **TOTAL** | **$112.10**	|  |

-We chose to buy chasis kit with its associated tyres and DC motors to save ourselves time to build things from scratch and instead concentrate on writing software.
-Initally we wanted to use a different kind of motors that would have given us more control over rotating them but we would have had to spend more time trying to build a model car and put things together.
-As for the wheels, we wanted more compact wheels that would have a better grip on a variety of terrain but we were limited by the model.
-As for the Ultrasonic sensor, we chose it because it is easy to use and gave us the option of reading distance of an obstacle directly from it without any calculations.
-We were not able to use this mode due to poor instructions.
-We instead calculated the distance from the speed of sound and the duration that it takes the echo receiver to get the echo back.
+We chose to buy chasis kit with its associated tyres and DC motors to save ourselves time we would have spent to build things from scratch.
+This allowed us to concentrate on writing software.
+Initally we wanted to use a different kind of motors that would have given us more control by allowing us to cetermine the number of rotations we wanted a wheel to make for distance estimation but we would have had to spend more time trying to build a model car and put things together.
+As for the wheels, we wanted more compact wheels that would have a better grip on a variety of terrain but we were limited by what the chasis could support.
+As for the Ultrasonic sensor, we chose it because it is easy to use and gave us the option of reading distance of an obstacle directly from it without any calculations.However, we could not utilize mode due to instructions on datasheet.
+We instead calculated the distance using speed of sound and the duration that it takes receiver to receive the echo after sending ultasonic waves.
 We used the rechargeable battery to provide 5v power to the Huzzah board, while the motors were powered by the AA batteries which provided 3.5v.
+The featherwings is needed for running the DC motors.

 <p align="center">